 - 16. Another challenge is how best to establish regular liaison between DFJs, listings officers and local media.
-The President leads a national media engagement group as part of the TIG, which will provide guidance in due course. - 17.
-Some DFJs have set up meetings with local media to discuss their role in the pilot and to establish communication.
+Guidance about how to do this is imminent. - 17.
+Some DFJs have set up meetings with local media to discuss their role, and to establish communication.
 We would encourage this approach.
 Such meetings could be remote or in-person, with the invitees to be decided locally based on the media landscape in each area.
 In the alternative, DFJs could consider inviting local media, journalists, or legal bloggers, to their local family justice board meetings where any issues can be aired with other stakeholders present.
 The media will be reminded that the purpose of these meetings is not to discuss specific cases, but to provide a forum to ventilate issues relating to transparency in the family justice system.